-Valuation Date: Notes September 30, 2022 Actuarially determined contributions are calculated as of the September 30th which is two year(s) prior to the end of the fiscal year in which contributions are reported.
-Methods and Assumptions Used d to Determine Contribution Rates: Actuarial Cost Method Entry Age Normal Amortization Method Level Dollar, Closed Remaining Amortization Period 14 years (single equivalent period) Asset Valuation Method 5-year smoothed market Inflation 2.3% Salary Increases 4.7% to 6.3% depending on age, including inflation, with an extra 3.7% in fiscal year 2023 (so 8.4% to 10.0% in fiscal year 2023 only).
-Investment Rate of Return 6.2% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
-Mortality The same versions of Pub-2010 Headcount-Weighted Mortality Tables as used by the Florida Retirement System (FRS) for Regular Class members in their July 1, 2021 actuarial valuation (with mortality improvements projected to all future years after 2010 using Scale MP-2018).
+Valuation Date: September 30, 2023 Notes Actuarially determined contributions are calculated as of the September 30th which is two year(s) prior to the end of the fiscal year in which contributions are reported.

+Methods and Assumptions Used to Determine Contribution Rates:

+Actuarial Cost Method Entry Age Normal Amortization Method Level Dollar, Closed Remaining Amortization Period 13 years (single equivalent period) Asset Valuation Method 5-year smoothed market Inflation 2.3% Salary Increases 4.7% to 6.3% depending on age, including inflation Investment Rate of Return 6.2% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
+Mortality The same versions of Pub-2010 Headcount-Weighted Mortality Tables as used by the Florida Retirement System (FRS) for Regular Class members in their July 1, 2022 actuarial valuation (with mortality improvements projected to all future years after 2010 using Scale MP-2018).
 Florida Statutes Chapter 112.63(1)(f) mandates the use of mortality tables from one of the two most recently published FRS actuarial valuation reports.
-Other Information: Notes See Discussion of Valuation Results in the September 30, 2022 Actuarial Valuation Report.
+Other Information: Notes See Discussion of Valuation Results in the September 30, 2023 Actuarial Valuation Report.